oakbrad/dungeonchurch/5etools-homebrew/README.md

 # Dungeon Church Homebrew
 Our homebrew setting of Pyora, for use with 5eTools.

-This content auto-loads into our mirror at <a href=https://5e.dungeon.church>https://5e.dungeon.church</a>
+*This content auto-loads into our mirror at <a href=https://5e.dungeon.church>https://5e.dungeon.church</a>*

+Or import:
 ```https://raw.githubusercontent.com/oakbrad/dungeonchurch/main/5etools-homebrew/Dungeon Church; Pyora.json```

 # Contents